top of page

 Alpacas need Vitamin AD&E paste throughout darker months in places of lower sun levels, such as the UK, as they are susceptible to Vitamin D deficiency.
 This is particularly important for growing alpacas to prevent rickets, those with darker skin/heavy fleeces (which may block UV light and reduce absorption of vitamin D) and pregnant females to aid growth of unborn cria.

-1. Administer ADE & B12 paste orally every 6 weeks during September/October - March/April.
-Check the dosage according to the label and do not overdose, as this can be toxic to the alpaca.
+If you are in the UK, you can either: 1.
+Administer ADE & B12 Paste orally between September/October - March/April (how early you start and late you finish will depend upon how sunny or not the weather has been in late Summer, into early Autumn).
+This is usually given at 5cc for young alpacas and 10cc for adult alpacas, every 4-6 weeks, but check the dosage and frequency on the product label, as concentrations may vary and be careful not to overdose, as this can be toxic to the alpaca.
 You can purchase this from Alpaca & Llama Care, Homestead Farm Supplies or Eggsport, If buying a 300ml tube, an applicator gun will also be required.

 OR

-2. Administer vitamin injection - consult your vet for further information on this.
+2. If you have alpacas that like to spit out the paste, vitamin injections can be used - consult your vet for further information on this.

 Can you give mineral licks to alpacas?